About the Author

 Bottom Line

-How do guaranteed issue policies work with waiting periods?
+How do guaranteed issue final expense policies work?

-Guaranteed issue life insurance policies provide the most reliable coverage option for individuals with ALS diagnoses.
-These policies accept all applicants without health questions or medical exams, but include specific limitations during the initial coverage period.
+Guaranteed issue final expense policies provide the most reliable coverage option for individuals with ALS diagnoses.
+These policies accept all applicants without health questions or medical exams, specifically to cover the costs your family will face.

 Understanding Graded Death Benefits